PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggHatcher.md

 This program will tolerate early hatching eggs as long as they don't hatch immediately to prevent the character from reaching the bridge. _**Thus EggHatcher is mainly used to clean up eggs of unknown remaining step-count.**_

-This program does not use bike boosts, but is nevertheless roughly the same speed as brianuuuSonic’s AutoController egg hatcher.
+This program does not use bike boosts, but is nevertheless roughly the same speed as brianuuuSonic's AutoController egg hatcher.
 > For fastest egg hatching, you should use [EggCombined2](EggCombined2.md) and [EggSuperCombined2](EggSuperCombined2.md) once have familiarized yourself with this program.
 >
 > This program is no longer optimized since you should be using the aforementioned combined egg hatchers for speed.